 Satellite broadband is extremely cost effective, with monthly subscriptions comparable with equivalent performance ADSL offers.
-Users receive a dish and modem and can either install these themselves, or call on a the expertise of a vast network of highly trained engineers.
+Users receive a dish and modem and can either install these themselves, or call on the expertise of a vast network of highly trained engineers.
 The average purchase price across the EU for consumer equipment is EUR 350.
-This initial cost is eligible for European public funding, and some Member States/regions have used this opportunity to close their digital divides cost-effectively & quickly.
-Some examples are Auvergne in France, Piemonte in Italy, Scotland in the UK and Galicia in Spain.
+This initial cost is eligible for European public funding, and some Member States and regions have used this opportunity to close their digital divides cost-effectively & quickly.
+Some examples are Auvergne in France, Piemonte in Italy and Scotland in the UK.

 Connecting to the Internet via satellite means installing a small satellite dish outside your house, flat, school or other building.
 As long as the dish can see the sky, you should easily be able to connect to the Internet.
 The satellite modem needs to be plugged into your computer and no telephone connection is required.
 The dish can be installed by homeowners directly or by a professional installer.
 The quality of service is comparable to DSL and users can access a full range of Internet applications such as surfing the web, emailing, VOIP, downloading music or watching videos.

-The aim of the SABER network is to bring together regional authorities and stakeholders in order to tackle the Digital Divide in EU-28 as to ensure broadband coverage for all.
-The initiative specifically establishes the conditions for the most efficient and effective contribution of satellite systems to support the achievement of the objectives set in the Digital Agenda for Europe (DAE).
+The SABER network brought together regional authorities and stakeholders in order to tackle the Digital Divide in EU-28 and to ensure broadband coverage for all.
+The initiative established the conditions for the efficient and effective contribution of satellite systems to support the achievement of the objectives set in the Digital Agenda for Europe (DAE).

-The BRESAT project is producing information on the broadband coverage by regional case studies of previous satellite broadband deployments, key criteria and best practices for successful deployments, potential sources of funding, cost-benefit analysis guidelines to help business case development and implements workshops and dissemination events across Europe.
+The BRESAT project provides information on the broadband coverage by region, case studies of satellite broadband deployments, key criteria and best practices for successful deployments, potential sources of funding, cost-benefit analysis, guidelines for business case development as well as hosting workshops and dissemination events across Europe.